dylangamachefl/Agentic-Analyst/README.md

-# Agentic Analyst: A Multi-Agent AI Analyst
+# Data-to-Analysis: A Multi-Agent AI Analyst

 This project is an interactive web application that leverages a sophisticated multi-agent system, powered by the Google Gemini API, to automatically analyze a CSV dataset, derive strategic business insights, and generate a final, insightful data visualization.